leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

 * Developer platform support (e.g. Windows)

-  Basically the reason I ended up using version `2.1.5` at the moment - is shitty Windows platform support on `2.2x` branches on their initial releases.
-As I understood from GitHub issue comments and Google Group mailing lists - the core team doesn't have testing on Windows integrated into their develop pipelines (since their use Mac OS X and Linux mostly).
+  Shitty Windows platform support on `2.2x` branches was the reason I stuck with `2.1.5` version.
+As I understood from GitHub issues' comments and Play mailing lists - the core team doesn't have testing on Windows integrated into their develop pipelines (they mostly are Mac OS X and Linux users).

   I would expect something like this from beta or release candidate, however it was strange to see it in release version.
 But!
 I might misunderstood Play version and release concept, maybe it's something expected to happen until